ScRPO: From Errors to Insights: Abstract

 \section{Abstract}

-We propose \textbf{S}elf-\textbf{c}orrection \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization~(ScRPO), a novel reinforcement learning framework designed to enhance large language models on challenging mathematical problems by leveraging self-reflection and error correction.
-Our approach consists of two stages: (1) Trial-and-error learning stage: training the model with GRPO and collecting incorrect answers along with their corresponding questions in an error pool; (2) Self-correction learning stage: guiding the model to reflect on why its previous answers were wrong.
-Extensive experiments across multiple math reasoning benchmarks, including AIME, AMC, Olympiad, MATH-500, GSM8k, using Deepseek-Distill-Qwen-1.5B and Deepseek-Distill-Qwen-7B.
-The experimental results demonstrate that ScRPO consistently outperforms several post-training methods.
-These findings highlight ScRPO as a promising paradigm for enabling language models to self-improve on difficult tasks with limited external feedback, paving the way toward more reliable and capable AI systems.
+We introduce \textbf{S}elf-\textbf{c}orrection \textbf{R}elative \textbf{P}olicy \textbf{O}ptimization~(ScRPO), a novel reinforcement learning framework designed to empower large language models with advanced mathematical reasoning capabilities through iterative self-reflection and error correction.
+The ScRPO framework operates in two distinct phases: (1) Trial-and-error learning stage, where the model is trained via GRPO, and incorrect responses are collected to form an ``error pool''; and (2) Self-correction learning stage, which guides the model to introspectively analyze and rectify the reasoning flaws behind its previous errors.
+Extensive evaluations across challenging mathematical benchmarks, including AIME, AMC, Olympiad, MATH-500, and GSM8k, validate the efficacy of our approach.
+Using DeepSeek-R1-Distill-Qwen-1.5B and 7B as backbones, ScRPO achieves average accuracies of 64.8\% and 77.8\%, respectively.
+This represents a significant improvement of 6.0\% and 3.2\% over vanilla baselines, consistently outperforming strong post-training methods such as DAPO and GRPO.
+These findings establish ScRPO as a robust paradigm for enabling autonomous self-improvement in AI systems, particularly in tasks with limited external feedback.